Where to Buy CBD: Online or in Stores?

 7. CBDfx

-CBDfx extracts CBD from organically-grown, non-GMO and pesticide-free hemp crops using a CO2 extraction process.
+CBDfx extracts CBD from organically-grown, non-GMO, and pesticide-free hemp crops using a CO2 extraction process.
 Products are produced in cGMP-certified facilities and tested eight times for impurities.
-Each product has a QR code that links to the appropriate Certificate of Analysis prepared by a third-party independent lab.
+Each product has a QR code that links to the appropriate Certificate of Analysis from a third-party, independent lab.
 CBDfx is a BBB Accredited Business member of the Natural Products Association, the California Hemp Council, the Hemp Industries Association, the National Hemp Association and the U.S. Hemp Roundtable.

 8. Medterra

 Medterra makes its products with 99 percent pure CBD.
-The company sources hemp from Kentucky, believing the soil is richer and producing better hemp.
-Every product is third-party lab tested and guaranteed to be free of contaminants like pesticides and heavy metals.
+The company sources hemp from Kentucky, believing the soil is richer and produces better hemp.
+Every product is third-party lab-tested and guaranteed to be free of contaminants, including pesticides and heavy metals.
 The company also has a medical advisory board and partners with the Hemp Pilot Research Program.

 9. Joy Organics